 Hay is collected and analyzed from one location on ORR.
-Hay samples collected on ORR during May and July 2019 were analyzed for gross alpha, gross beta, gamma emitters, and uranium isotopes.
+Hay samples collected on ORR during July 2020 were analyzed for gross alpha, gross beta, gamma emitters, and uranium isotopes.
+Once every 5 years, additional radiological analyses are performed to confirm the dose model (see Chapter 7).
+In 2020, additional radionuclides analyzed included neptunium, plutonium, strontium, and thorium.

 Radionuclides detected in hay are shown in Table 6.5.
-Statistically significant concentrations of gross alpha activity, gross beta activity, 7Be, 40K, 234U, and 238U were detected at that sampling location for at least one of the two collection events.
+Statistically significant concentrations of gross alpha activity, gross beta activity, Be, K, U, U, and U were detected in July 2020.